-Be sure to stow ladders prior to operation of the boat.
-Undue pressure from the water while underway could potentially damage the ladder.
+Be sure to stow ladders securely prior to operation of the boat.

+Pressure from the water while underway could damage the ladder.

-When opening or closing the ladder, be careful not to pinch fingers or other skin because all ladders have some kind of catch to hold them in position and provide protection for people as they board.
+When opening or closing the ladder, be careful not to pinch fingers or other skin between the ladder joints or the ladder and the platform.

+All ladders feature a catch system to hold the ladder in position and provide protection for people as they board.